Bookieblue/github-explorer/README.md

 Usage

-Without Authentication: Simply enter a GitHub username and click search With Authentication: Sign in with Google or GitHub for enhanced features
+Without Authentication: Simply enter a GitHub username and click search
 Search: Type any GitHub username and press enter or click the search button View Results: See user profile, stats, and their latest 5 repositories